 Nutrition is Vital for Physical Growth

-When children are young, they are constantly active – and while this is great for parents who are looking to encourage their kids to move around and explore, it can present a challenge for parents who need their kids to take in the calories they need to eat to grow.
+When children are young, they are constantly active – and while this is great for parents who are looking to encourage their children to move around and explore, it can present a challenge for parents who need their children to take in the calories they need to eat to grow.

 It’s a good idea to allow your toddler to graze on nutrient-rich snacks throughout the day to ensure they are getting the right amount of calories for their growing bodies.